Robust adaptive variable selection in ultra-high dimensional linear regression models: Real data analysis

-Since the frequencies below 15 and above 500 have mostly the values of zero, we keep frequencies 15 to 500 in our modelling, so that we have $p = 486$ covariates.
-We estimate the coefficients of the regression model fitted using the LS-LASSO, Ad-LS-LASSO, LS-SCAD, RLARS and the four DPD based methods, namely the DPD-LASSO, Ad-DPD-LASSO, AW-DPD-LASSO and DPD-ncv.
-In order to study the performance of the different methods, Maronna (2011 \cite{Ma}) used 10$\%$ trimmed root mean square error, RMSE(0.9), which is a more robust criterion than the usual RMSE.
+Since the frequencies below 15 and above 500 have mostly the values of zero, we keep frequencies from 15 to 500 in our modelling, so that we have $p = 486$ covariates.
+We estimate the coefficients of the regression model fitted using the adaptive lasso penalties Ad-LS-LASSO, LS-SCAD, and the four DPD based methods penalized with adaptive lasso penalties, namely the Ad-DPD-LASSO, AW-DPD-LASSO.
+For comparison purposes with the AW-DPD-LASSO we also all DPD-ncv.
+To study the performance of the different methods, Maronna \cite{Ma} used 10$\%$ trimmed root mean square error, RMSE(0.9), which is a more robust criterion than the usual RMSE.
 Using this measure prevents the outliers from inflating the RMSE.
-In order to compare the precedent estimating methods, we report the model size (MS), RMSE(0.9), and the minimum and maximum error (MAX and MIN) in Table \ref{TAB:data1}.
-The results clearly illustrate that the robust DPD-based methods register greater maximum error (MAX) than non-robust ones, because the outliers lead to larger residuals in a robust fit.
-In terms of RMSE(0.9), we can further see that the robust methods show a better performance.
+To compare the precedent estimating methods, we report the model size (MS), RMSE(0.9), and the minimum and maximum error (MAX and MIN) in Table C17 of the Appendix.
+The robust DPD-based methods present greater maximum error (MAX) than non-robust ones, as well as higher MSE and MSPE(0.9), as outliers lead to larger residuals in a robust fit.
+Indeed, it can be noticed that the difference between the RMSEs(0.9), are more pronounced than for MSEs, showing again the great gain in robustness.

-In order to asses the prediction performance of different methods on these data, Smucler and Yohai (2017, \cite{smu}) proposed using the $\tau$-scale of the residuals, calculated as in Maronna and Zamar (2002, \cite{MaronnaZamar}).
+Further, to asses the prediction performance of different methods on these data, Smucler and Yohai \cite{smu} proposed using the $\tau$-scale of the residuals, calculated as in Maronna and Zamar \cite{MaronnaZamar}.
 To define this $\tau$-scale for a univariate sample $\boldsymbol{x} = (x_1,..x_n)$, we consider the function